 - Daily backups of important new/changed data, software and configuration settings, stored disconnected, retained for at least three months.
 Test restoration initially, annually and when IT infrastructure changes.

-- Perform regular vulnerability assessments.
-It addition to implementing the eight essential mitigation strategies, systems should be regularly reviewed for security vulnerabilities, particularly after significant changes.
+- In addition to implementing the Essential Eight, systems should be regularly reviewed for security vulnerabilities, particularly after significant changes.
 Vulnerability assessments can be done in-house or by an independent provider using both automated and manual methods.